Admin Panel Developer Guide¶

 DataTable Component¶

 All admin list pages use the shared DataTable component ($lib/components/DataTable.svelte).
-It provides:
+Examples below show the Orders, Products, and Customers list pages:

 - Server-side search — text input triggers URL-based search on Enter